tcrain/cons/TOFIX.md

 - **IMPORTANT:** - unsigned leaser messages need to be checked for validated by SM
   - see consinterfacestate.go line 178, // TODO ("check unsigend messages")

+- A consensus algorithm can be used for causal ordering instead of a broadcast algorithm
+  - Concerning causal ordering and nil decisions:
+    - In this case nil can be decided
+    - When nil is decided, the state machine is responsible for returning a new set of outputs from the HasDecided function.
+If it does not return any new outputs then the inputs are considered to be consumed.
+So for example the AssetProposer generates new outputs (have new IDs) with the same value and owner as the consumed inputs, meaning the assets are not lost.
+  **To FIX:** If config.SignCausalAssets is true then this will panic because the new assest are generates without signatures.
+  - **TO ADD:** Currently when using consensus and causal ordered, the statemachine is the same as with the broadcast where only proposals can only contain the values from the proposer, should allow internal signed transactions from multiple proposers.